-Grooms must be accredited to enter the stabling area and, if sleeping in a lorry at night within the security perimeter, must register his presence with an FEI Steward and may only enter the stables at night with an FEI Steward.
+Grooms must be accredited to enter the stabling area and, if sleeping in a lorry at night within the security perimeter, must register their presence with the FEI Chief Steward or the Stable Manager, and may only enter the stables at night when they are closed with an FEI Steward.
 Discipline rules may allow a derogation from this requirement.
 The Person Responsible must ensure that his/her grooms, or any other authorised persons with access to his/her Horses, are familiar with the security and stewarding procedures operating at the Event attended.
-They must also ensure that his/her grooms, or any other authorised persons with access to his/her Horses, are familiar with the regulations pertaining to the use of substances on the FEI Prohibited Substances List.
-Grooms may also be sanctioned if found at fault under the EADCM Regulations and further accreditation may be withdrawn, preventing attendance at future FEI Events.
+The PR must also ensure that his/her grooms, or any other authorised persons with access to his/her Horses, are familiar with the regulations pertaining to the use of substances on the FEI

+Prohibited Substances List.
+Grooms may also be sanctioned if found at fault under the EADCMP Regulations and current and further accreditation may be withdrawn, preventing attendance at future FEI Events.